ericminikel/cureffi/_posts/2024-11-14-aav-seropositivity-symposium.md

 While preclinical studies can help decide a cutoff, there will always be some patients above that cutoff.
 They are very interested in IgG depleting or degrading strategies, immunomodulation, and so on to allow them to address more patients.

-### 11:15 - 11:30am Abs to AAV: durability, cross reactivity, & window for dosing \| Roberto Calcedo, Affinia Therapeutics
+### Abs to AAV: durability, cross reactivity, & window for dosing \| Roberto Calcedo, Affinia Therapeutics

 Prevalence of AAV seropositivity is pretty much the same anywhere in the world and in healthy vs. patient populations [[Calcedo 2009], [Verma 2023]].
 Newborns get anti-AAV antibodies from their mothers but the titer declines in the months after birth [[Calcedo 2011]].

 Seropositivity is high for a wide range of natural AAVs.
 Only 2-3% of people are seropositive for AAVrh32.33, but no one wants to use this because it's extremely immunogenic.
 They studied the natural history of AAV immunity in a social population of chimpanzees [[Calcedo & Wilson 2016]], and found that once immunity to AAV8 is acquired there is generally some cross-reactivity to other serotypes.
 In humans, too, cross-reactivity is prevalent, though people may have higher titer for one type than for another.
 In an intramuscular AAV1 _AAT_ gene therapy trial, they saw that patients developed responses not only to AAV1 but to AAV2, 8, and 3B as well [[Mueller 2013]].
 In NHPs (cynomolgus and rhesus) dosed with 3e12 vg/kg intravenous AAV8, even modest NAb titers blocked intravenous AAV and shifted biodistribution away from liver and towards spleen [[Wang 2011]].
 But note this is dose-dependent and you may be able to overcome it at higher doses.
 When titers are low, NAb and TAb are not well correlated.
 For intramuscular delivery, moderate NAb titer does not affect potency; only at 1:320 do you get reduced transduction.
 Same for intrathecal administration in Giant Axonal Neuropathy (GAN) [[Bharucha-Goebel 2024]].

-### 11:30 - 11:45am Studying the impact of AAV seropositivity in nonhuman primate models \| Juliette Hordeaux, Gemma Therapeutics
+### Studying the impact of AAV seropositivity in nonhuman primate models \| Juliette Hordeaux, Gemma Therapeutics

-### 11:45 - 12:30pm Panel Discussion + Q&A with Session 2 speakers
+NHP are generally a good model for studying AAV gene therapy immunogenicity, although because they have amino acid differences versus human transgenes, they are in some cases more likely to have adaptive immune responses to the transgene.
+Seropositivity prevalence to AAV9 is similar in momkey as in human.

+They split a group of cynomolgus macaques into those with and without pre-existing antibodies (NAb titer > or < 1:5).
+They dosed 5e13 vg/kg AAVhu68 with a therapeutic transgene under the CAG promoter [[Hordeaux 2023]].
+The ALT elevation was actually worse in the animals without pre-existing antibodies.
+But the NAbs, by preventing transduction, also prevented liver toxicity.
+They also tested injecting 3e13 vg per animal intra-cisterna magna (ICM).
+They used an FcRn antibody to counter pre-existing NAbs and were able to achieve cardiac transduction with systemic administration [[Horiuchu 2023]].

+Overal conclusion, in all their NHP models they never saw a safety issue with pre-existing antibody titers.
+The only issue is efficacy.

-### 1:15 - 1:30pm Intrathecal Gene Therapy for Giant Axonal Neuropathy: Immunological Considerations & Observations \| Carsten Bonnemann, NIH
+### Intrathecal Gene Therapy for Giant Axonal Neuropathy: Immunological Considerations & Observations \| Carsten Bonnemann, NIH

 Giant axonal neuropathy (GAN) is caused by loss of function of gigaxonin (_GAN_), an E3 ubiquitin ligase adaptor required for breakdown of intermediate filaments.
 All different intermediate filaments such as GFAP, NfL, vimention, and even keratin in hair are affected.